 - 1. The College cannot maintain financial stability; - 2.
-There is a failure of financial controls; - There is a failure to meet credit target and/or failure to retain major public and private contracts; - There is a failure of final cal controls, There is a failure to meet credit target and/or failure to retain major public and present is a breach of legislation and associated regulations; There are insufficient funds for capital project and maintenance requirements; - 6.
-There is a failure to meet statutory and legislative health and safety and safeguarding requirements;
+There is a failure of financial controls; - There is a failure to meet credit target and/or failure to retain major public and private contracts; There is a breach of legislation and associated regulations; There are insufficient funds for capital project and maintenance requirements;

+- 6. There is a failure to meet statutory and legislative health and safety and safeguarding requirements;

 - 7. There is business interruption due to major disaster, IT failure etc.; - 8.
 There is a theft of, or damage to, Management Information Systems (including cybercrime); - 9.
 There is a failure to achieve standards of learning and teaching; - 10.
 There is a failure to provide and engaging and effective employee journey; - 11.
 There is a failure to safeguard the health and well being of staff and students; - 12.
 There is a failure to provide a robust learning experience supporting students onto final destinations; - 13.
 There is a failure of Corporate Governance arrangements; - 14.
-There is a failure to protect the reputation of the College: - 15.
+There is a failure to protect the reputation of the College; - 15.
 There is a failure to meet the Scottish Government net zero targets.